 Do you want to use visual communication to make a difference in the world?
 Then this is the right degree for you.
 The programme combines creative practices, visual art, and graphic design with knowledge of sustainability to prepare you for a profession as a visual communicator with a diverse set of graphic and conceptual tools.

 This degree programme gives you an introduction to today’s major global concerns, as well as visual and digital tools to help bring order to a sometimes overwhelming flow of information, and to truly affect people.

 The Visual Communication + Change programme is delivered in English and we welcome students from all over the world.
 This means that you as a student are part of a group defined by diversity and are well prepared for an international design career.

-Visual Communication + Change is located in Kalmar, Småland – a region characterised by entrepreneurship, production and craft.
-Collaborative projects and educational visits give you plenty of opportunities to develop understandings and forge networks.
+Visual Communication +Change is located in Växjö, Småland – a region characterized by entrepreneurship, production and craft.
+Collaborative projects and educational visits will give you unique opportunities to forge networks and learn as well as to build your portfolio.

-The study environment in Kalmar is explorative and creative, and you will work closely with our practising designers, visual artists, lecturers and guest lecturers from various departments at the university.
+The study environment in Växjö is explorative and creative, and you will work closely with our practising designers, visual artists, lecturers and guest lecturers from various departments at the university.

 Bachelor of Fine Arts with a specialisation in visual communication